The Melbourne Institute and The Australian are proud to present the 2018 Outlook Conference.

 Plenary 5: How to Fix Wages

-The RBA has warned that ‘Australia's shared sense of prosperity is diminished by sustained low wage growth’.
 Australia has been one of the few countries not to experience a recession in recent memory, but surveys show that Australians are pessimistic about their future.
 Should the government guarantee a basic living wage?
-Or will business tax cuts lift pay packets?
+Are business tax cuts enough to lift pay packets?

 11.00am - 11.30am